RalphHightower/blog/_posts/2025/01/2025-01-07-TrumpCabalPoliticalEnemies.md

 @RalphHightower: That’s typical of Trumpers.
 They'll dance around a question, never giving a direct answer.

-Thune declined to say whether he’ll be a “yes” vote on Patel, saying he’s not revealing his positions on Trump’s selections at this moment.
+[Thune](https://www.thune.senate.gov/) declined to say whether he’ll be a “yes” vote on Patel, saying he’s not revealing his positions on Trump’s selections at this moment.
 But he also said that he and the Senate are going to “get the president his people as quickly as possible in the key positions where he wants them” — and by the sound of his answers about Patel, it seems there’s next to nothing a Cabinet pick can do to spoil their chances.

 ## Meet the Press full broadcast – Jan.
 5

 <iframe width="560" height="315" src="https://www.youtube.com/embed/J0y6rdZlX1I?si=DRjALqzatQFBFykh&amp;start=209" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 Jan 5, 2025  #chuckschumer #democrats #johnthune
-Senate Majority Leader John Thune (T-SD) joins Meet the Press to discuss his relationship with President-elect Trump and how it may impact the incoming Trump administration's plans on immigration and tax cuts.
-Senate Minority Leader Chuck Schumer (D-N.Y.) tells Kristen Welker that he is open to working with Republicans on a deal for Dreamers after Trump opened the door for change.
-Sen. Adam Schiff (D-Calif.) says that the Democrats lost the 2024 election because there was a lack of focus on the economy.
+[Senate Majority Leader John Thune](https://www.thune.senate.gov/) (T-SD) joins Meet the Press to discuss his relationship with President-elect Trump and how it may impact the incoming Trump administration's plans on immigration and tax cuts.
+[Senate Minority Leader Chuck Schumer (D-NY)](https://www.schumer.senate.gov/) tells Kristen Welker that he is open to working with Republicans on a deal for Dreamers after Trump opened the door for change.
+[Sen. Adam Schiff (D-CA.)](https://www.schiff.senate.gov/) says that the Democrats lost the 2024 election because there was a lack of focus on the economy.
 Carol Lee, Jonathan Martin, Symone Sanders Townsend and Marc Short join the Meet the Press roundtable.

 ### [Prosecuted vs. Persecuted: What's the Difference? / Merriam-Webster](https://www.merriam-webster.com/grammar/prosecuted-vs-persecuted-usage#:~:text=Prosecute%20%2D%20to%20bring%20legal%20action,to%20suffer%20because%20of%20belief.)